uppsala-makerspace/laser_cutter_guide/docs/steps/setup_laser_in_lightburn.md

 The Dance is over!

-Press the Home button to make the laser orient itself It will move into the front left corner
+Press the Home button to make the laser orient itself (It will move into the front left corner)
-Before pressing home check that the laser is unobstructed from moving
+Before pressing home check that the lasers movement is unobstructed

 ![Press the home button`](lightburn_home_button.png)
 >Press home